Marco Fepulea'i

 Marco Fepulea'i (born 25 April 1995) is a New Zealand-born Samoan professional rugby union player.
-He plays as a prop for Colomiers Rugby in the ProD2 competition after becoming a Samoa National Rugby Union player, attending the Pacific Nations Cup in 2022.
-Completing two seasons for the La Giltinis in the Major League Rugby and 2021 preseason with the Super Rugby Auckland Blues team.
+He plays as a prop for Mont-de-Marsan in the French Pro D2 competition after becoming a Samoa national team player, attending the Pacific Nations Cup in 2022.

-Fepulea'i previously played for Samoa u20s internationally and Auckland in the Mitre 10 Cup.
+Fepulea'i previously played for Samoa U20s internationally and Auckland in the Mitre 10 Cup.